kastrind/web-content-extractor/README.md

 1. Import `db_schema.sql` to a database
 2. Fill in database connection fields in `config.php`
 3. Setup additional sources in `extractor.php`
+4. Configure `Access-Control-Allow-Origin` in `api/poi/read.php`, to restrict access to the api.
-4. Optionally, setup a cron job to periodically execute the application for fresh results.
+5. Optionally, setup a cron job to periodically execute the application for fresh results.

 #### Live example:
 [News Rush](https://newsrush.gr)